 What if I’ve previously avoided crypto taxes?

-The IRS just updated Form 14457 - the Voluntary Disclosure Practice Preclearance Request and Application - to include a section on reporting virtual currency.
+Alternatively, the IRS just updated Form 14457 - the Voluntary Disclosure Practice Preclearance Request and Application - to include a section on reporting virtual currency.
 Form 14457 lets taxpayers who may be facing criminal prosecution for violation of tax laws voluntarily disclose information to the IRS that they previously failed to disclose.

 A voluntary disclosure can help you avoid criminal proceedings if you have previously evaded assessment or payment - provided the IRS hasn't initiated proceedings already.
 When you make a voluntary disclosure, you agree to cooperate with the IRS and pay any due taxes in full in order to avoid criminal proceedings.
 As you can see from the penalty above, it’s a much better option than a potential $100,000 fine or prison!

-How Koinly can help with crypto taxes
+How Koinly can help you file your crypto tax fast